Appendix D. Guidance for Bloggers

 If the same questions are posed repeatedly, consider creating boilerplate responses to the questions.

-Be aware that there are a variety of ways people will find the blog (via search engines, search and other email alerts, RSS feeds, various social networking sites, bookmarking sites, and email from another person).
+Be aware that there are a variety of ways people will find the blog (via search engines, search, RSS feeds, various social networking sites, bookmarking sites, and email from another person).
 This means individuals will often read only a headline (or title), or a headline and a couple of sentences.
 The more intriguing and relevant the headline of the blog and the content that follows, the more likely the content is to build readership.